weisguy927/Betting-Models/README.md

 # Betting-Models
-Betting models for NCAA Mens Basketball
+Betting models for NCAA Mens Basketball based on data compiled in personal Excel files
-Hybrid bet, matchup generator, and regression is from 2026